Giuseppe552/alveriano-platform-infra/README.md

 ## Prerequisites
 - Terraform `>= 1.8.0`
 - AWS account access in `eu-west-2` (London)
-- AWS CLI configured (prefer role-based access + MFA)
+- AWS CLI configured (role-based access + MFA preferred)

 This repo packages the API from a sibling folder:
 - `../alveriano-platform-api`